SystemsApproach/ops/monitor.rst

 Second, the more aspects of monitoring and troubleshooting that can be automated, the better.
-This starts with alerts that automatically detect potential problems; typically includes dashboards that make it easy for humans to see patterns and drill-down for relevant details across all three types of data; increasingly leverages Machine Learning and statistical analysis to identify deeper connections that are not obvious to human operators; and ultimately supports
+This starts with alerts that automatically detect potential problems; typically includes dashboards that make it easy for humans to see patterns and drill down for relevant details across all three types of data; increasingly leverages Machine Learning and statistical analysis to identify deeper connections that are not obvious to human operators; and ultimately supports